javier-games/pkg-bricks-bucket/articles/installation_guide.md

 4. In the file explorer, navigate to the cloned repository and select the `package.json` file.
 5. Click `Open` to install the package.

-Unity will recognize the package, and it will appear in the Package Manager.
+If you clone it as submodule under the Packages folder Unity will recognize automatically the package.

 ## Install from a Tarball